Some posts contain compensated links. Please read this disclaimer for more info.

 There is more history in Istanbul than most entire countries can boast.
 Formerly known as Constantinople, Istanbul has fantastically preserved mosques, churches, palaces, and stately buildings that will take your breath away.

-If you want to do a spot of Christmas or souvenir shopping whilst you’re away, you won’t struggle to spend your cash in Istanbul!
-Whether you want to haggle in the Grand Bazaar, buy from one of the street markets, or head to one of the many huge shopping malls, such as Mall of Istanbul or Cevihir, you’ll be spoilt for choice.
+If you want to do a spot of Christmas or souvenir shopping while you’re away, you won’t struggle to spend your cash in Istanbul!
+If you wish to haggle in the Grand Bazaar, buy from one of the street markets, or head to one of the many huge shopping malls, such as the Mall of Istanbul or Cevihir, you’ll be spoilt for choice.

 Oh, and did I mention the food!?

-Cappadocia is a year-around deal but during the winter months the landscapes take on a fairy-tale feel that you simply have to see to believe.
-A hot air balloon over the Goreme National Park is a must do, along with a stay in a cave hotel and a traditional Turkish breakfast with a potentially snowy backdrop.
+Cappadocia is a year-round deal, but the landscapes take on a fairy-tale feel that you simply have to see to believe during the winter months.
+A hot air balloon over the Goreme National Park is a must-do, along with a stay in a cave hotel and a traditional Turkish breakfast with a potentially snowy backdrop.

 A Chilled Out Vibe In Fethiye

 During the summer months, the south coast of turkey is nightlife and sunshine central.
 Fethiye is a town on the south coast, around two hours away from another popular spot – Marmaris.
-Fethiye has a laidback feel most of the time, but during winter, you get a true feel of Mediterranean life in Turkey.
+Fethiye has a laidback feel most of the time, but you get an authentic sense of Mediterranean life in Turkey during winter.

 If you want to, you can go parasailing in nearby Olu Deniz, a famed spot for the sport.